SAINT PAUL’S CATHOLIC SCHOOL PARENT/STUDENT HANDBOOK

 - Medical alert information, including the child’s doctor’s name and phone number.

 FIELD TRIP A field trip is an exciting educational experience and we believe that it plays a valuable role in the development of the children.
 Field trips are designed to supplement different aspects of the classroom curriculum and to introduce children to the resources of the community.
 Parents will receive notices of field trips well in advance of the scheduled trip date and will be asked to sign field trip permission forms to be returned to the teacher.
 Sometimes a small amount of money may be requested for each child to help defray transportation cost.
 Parents are encouraged to attend field trip outings with the children.
 Parents who volunteer to drive on field trips must provide proof of insurance and driver’s license and also to ensure that each child is using a seat belt and or car seat in the car.
 All volunteers must participate in the “Safe and Sacred” online training.
 Note: The 8th grade field trip is the responsibility of the students and parents.
 Students will carry out the fund-raising; parents will supervise.
-The trip is limited to one day, no overnight trips are allowed.
-Traveling time is limited to 4 hours.
+This may be overnight, if approved by the Principal.
+If it is an educational trip, it may be taken within the school year.

 GIFTS Students should not exchange individual gifts at school.
 This gesture only creates hurt feelings among other students.
 Invitations for slumber parties or birthday parties should be sent to the homes of students via the U.S. Mail unless an invitation is being given to every student in the entire grade.
 Gum, Candy, gum and soda are not permitted in school on regular days, and should be reserved for special celebrations.